 Students thus acquire a broad, interdisciplinary perspective that allows them to make connections across areas of specialization and to approach problem-solving from multiple perspectives.
 This broad base complements the student's in-depth study within the major.

 Core courses especially focus on skills and the incremental development of skills by starting with simpler concepts and assignments to help the student reach the complexity of deep learning which includes its application and integration with other knowledge.

 Core courses are numbered below 3000 and serve students making the transition into the University of Iowa, helping students to understand the expectations of the College while providing the tools needed for more advanced academic work in the major.

 Faculty teaching a CLAS Core course are especially aware of the difficulties that students might have when adjusting to the expectations of a rigorous academic community.
 Instructors in the program thus help to connect students to resources and pay special attention to teaching students how to learn as well as what to learn.
 Core courses especially focus on skills and the incremental development of skills by starting with simpler concepts and assignments to help the student reach the complexity of interdisciplinary learning which includes its application and integration with other knowledge.
 Instructors do not assume students have the background vocabulary or skills needed to be successful in the course but expose students to these skills, for example, before requiring their use.

 For specific information on the GE Comprehensive Outcomes visit this page.

-CLAS Core courses share organizational and pedagogical attributes that help define the the goals of the program.
+CLAS Core courses share organizational and pedagogical attributes that help define the the goals of the General Education CLAS Core.
 These support the student's transition to UI and challenge students to become engaged, motivated learners.